The importance of water

 - provide sustainable reliable water and sewerage services that meet customers' needs

-While development of the strategy has been led by the Department for Regional Development (now Department for Infrastructure [DfI]), the document itself was informed by all water stakeholders.
-The key stakeholders responsible for helping to prepare the Long-Term Water Strategy were Northern Ireland Water, Rivers Agency, Northern Ireland Environment Agency, the Department of Agriculture and Rural Development and the Department for Regional Development.
+While development of the strategy has been led by the Department the document itself was informed by all water stakeholders.
+The key stakeholders responsible for helping to prepare the Long-Term Water Strategy were Northern Ireland Water, Rivers Agency, Northern Ireland Environment Agency, the Department of Agriculture and Rural Development and the former Department for Regional Development (now DfI).

 Consultation on the strategy

-The Department for Regional Development (now DFI), launched a 16 week public consultation in June 2014 on a draft Long-Term Water Strategy.
+The Department launched a 16 week public consultation in June 2014 on a draft Long-Term Water Strategy.
 The document sought the views of the public on the proposed actions and way forward.
 These views helped inform the development of the final Strategy.

 Strategy implementation action plan